grapheco/InteractiveGraph/README.md

 * To contribute new applications, you may define new application class derived from `BaseApp`.

-* To contribute any controls, you may define new control class derived from `UIControl` and `WorkerControl`.
+* To contribute any controls, you may define new control class derived from `UIControl` and `BGControl`.

 * To contribute new themes, refer to `themes.ts`.